 (1) October: October is commonly thought of as the optimal month to visit China.
 The weather is cool throughout the whole nation with limited humidity.
 Remember to avoid the first week of October (the National Day Holiday from 1 Oct to 7 Oct), since the attractions and streets will be crowded with domestic visitors, which will cause inconvenience for wheelchair users.
 The price of accommodation and transportation is also higher than average.

 (2) September: September is another great time to visit.
 The north of China is cool and breezy.
-While the southern part still has lingering heat but is much less sweltering comparing to July and August.
-The traditional Mid-Autumn Festival (on 15 August of Chinese Lunar Calendar) usually takes place in this month.
-Chinese people have a 3-day holiday during this time and will hold a series of celebration.
+While the southern part still has lingering heat but is much less sweltering compared to July and August.
+The traditional Mid-Autumn Festival (on 15 August in the Chinese Lunar Calendar) usually takes place during this month.
+Chinese people have a 3-day holiday during this time and will hold a series of celebrations.
 It will definitely be bustled everywhere, but also a good opportunity if you are keen to experience the Chinese festival culture.